-■ Referral Services:
+Referral Services:

 Very few churches are prepared to make credible referrals to members and neighbors seeking or needing professional help.
-For Christian practitioner referrals, contact one of the recovery resources listed below or check our website under resources.
+For Christian practitioner referrals, contact one of the recovery resources listed below.

-- American Association of Christian Counselors (AACC) Christian Care Network (CCN) Christian counselors are located in every state and province-find one near you today. - The North American Division Family Ministries Department of the Seventh-day Adventist church is willing to assist you in locating an Adventist counselor in your area. - Pastors both in the Seventh-day Adventist Church and other area Christian churches in the community are often helpful in locating Christian counselors. - Hospitals, especially Christian hospitals, may also be helpful.
-Contact their chaplaincy department. - Adventist Recovery Ministries Contact us directly for additional referral services such as Christian Recovery (Rehab) Centers or other one-on-one recovery programs.
+- American Association of Christian Counselors (AACC) Christian Care Network (CCN) Christian counselors are located in every state and province- find one near you today. - The North American Division Family Ministries Department of the Seventh-day Adventist church is willing to assist you in locating an Adventist counselor in your area. - Pastors both in the Seventh-day Adventist Church and other area Christian churches in the community are often helpful in locating Christian counselors. - Hospitals, especially Christian hospitals, may also be helpful.
+Contact their chaplaincy department. - Adventist Recovery Ministries Contact us directly for additional referral services such as Christian Recovery (Rehab) Centers.